geekychandan/AdaptiveBitrateStream/README.md

     -*Database Integration*: Retrieves video details from PostgreSQL.

   **Transcoder Service**
-    -*Video Transcoding*: Uses FFMPEG to convert videos into multiple bitrates and formats.
+    -Video Transcoding: Uses FFMPEG to convert videos into multiple bitrates and formats.
-    -*Adaptive Bitrate Streaming*: Generates HLS and Dash manifests for adaptive streaming.
+    -Adaptive Bitrate Streaming: Generates HLS and Dash manifests for adaptive streaming.

 ## Made By